yakovypg/NetArgumentParser/Documentation/ParserGenerationUsingAttributes.md

 7. `inrange` (`minmax`): takes two parameters.
 The option value must be greater than or equal to the first parameter and less than or equal to the second parameter.
 The parameter types must be double, and the option value type must have the overloaded `>=` and `<=` operators.
 8. `oneof` (`inlist`): takes one or more parameters.
 The option value, converted to a string, must equal one of the specified parameters.
 9. `match` (`regex`): takes a single parameter.
 The option value, converted to a string, must match the specified parameter representing a regular expression.
 Anything written after the first space will be avaluated as a regular expression, so it can contain spaces.
+10. `default`: takes no parameters.
+The option value must be the default for corresponding type.
+11. `null`: takes no parameters.
+The option value must be null.
+12. `nullorempty`: takes no parameters.
+The option value must be null or empty string.
+13. `nullorwhitespace`: takes no parameters.
+The option value must be null, an empty string, or a string consisting only of whitespace characters.
+14. `empty`: takes no parameters.
+The option value must be an empty string.
-10. `directoryexists` (`directory`): takes no parameters.
+15. `directoryexists` (`directory`): takes no parameters.
 The option value must be a string representing the path to an existing directory.
-11. `fileexists` (`file`): takes no parameters.
+16. `fileexists`: takes no parameters.
 The option value must be a string representing the path to an existing file.
-12. `maxfilesize` (`maxsize`): takes a single parameter.
+17. `maxfilesize` (`maxsize`): takes a single parameter.
 The option value must be a string representing the path to a file whose size is less than or equal to this parameter (in bytes).
-13. `extension` (`ext`): takes one or more parameters.
+18. `extension` (`ext`): takes one or more parameters.
 The option value must be a string representing the path to a file whose extension matches one of the specified parameters.
+The dot in the file extension is optional, and its case (uppercase or lowercase) doesn't matter.
+19. `file`: takes zero or more parameters.
+The option value must be a string representing the path to an existing file whose extension matches one of the specified parameters.
+If no parameters are provided, only the file's existence is checked.
 The dot in the file extension is optional, and its case (uppercase or lowercase) doesn't matter.

 Examples of simple restrictions are provided below:
 1. `== 5`: the option value must be equal to 5.